Panic! At The Disco Frontman Brendon Urie Comes Out As Pansexual

 “For years my fans have inspired me with their determination and creativity as they have created a safe and inclusive community,” Urie said in a statement issued by GLSEN.
 “I felt the time had come for me to join them boldly, to bring that energy and power to bear on the huge challenges facing our whole society.”

 Panic!
 At The Disco just recently released their sixth studio album Pray For the Wicked on June 22nd.
-The band will also be on the road across North America beginning July 11th for their “Pray For the Wicked Tour”.
+The band will also be on the road across North America beginning July 11 for their “Pray For the Wicked Tour.”
 Urie and Co. will kick off the tour in Minneapolis and travel across the country hitting New York, Boston, and Chicago.
-The band will wrap up the tour in August in their home town of Las Vegas.
+The band will wrap up the tour in August in their hometown of Las Vegas.

 The band recently announced a second leg of the tour that will kick off in January 2019.
-A full list of date’s can be seen on the band’s website.
+A full list of dates can be seen on the band’s website.